1874 transit of Venus

+Expeditions

+French expeditions

 There were six official French expeditions.
 One expedition went to New Zealand's Campbell Island, the other five travelling to Île Saint-Paul in the Indian Ocean, Nouméa in New Caledonia in the Pacific, Nagasaki in Japan (with an auxiliary station in Kobe), Peking in China, and Saigon in Vietnam.

+British expeditions

 There were five official British expeditions or observation sites.
 One expedition travelled to Hawaii, with two others sent to the Kerguelen Archipelago in the far southern reaches of the Indian Ocean, and Rodrigues, an island further north in the Indian Ocean, near Mauritius.
 A fourth expedition went to a site near Cairo in Egypt, and the fifth travelled to a site near Christchurch (now Burnham Military Camp) in New Zealand.
 Several of the expeditions included auxiliary observation stations that were constructed in addition to the main observation sites.

+American expeditions

-In the United States, the Transit of Venus Commission sent out eight expeditions funded by Congress, one to Kerguelen, one to Hobart, Tasmania, one to Queenstown, New Zealand, one to Chatham Island in the southern Pacific, one led by James Craig Watson in Peking, one to Nagasaki in Japan, and one to Vladivostok in Russia.
+In the United States, the Transit of Venus Commission sent out eight expeditions funded by Congress, one to Kerguelen, one to Hobart, Tasmania, one to Queenstown, New Zealand, one led by Edwin Smith to Chatham Island in the southern Pacific, one led by James Craig Watson in Peking, one to Nagasaki in Japan, and one to Vladivostok in Russia.
 The eighth expedition had been intended for Crozet Island, but was unable to land there and instead made observations from Tasmania.
 These expeditions obtained 350 photographic plates for the 1874 transit.